jhsu802701/rails_from_scratch_rails5/04-04-code_climate.md

 git push origin master
 ```
 * In the Code Coverage instructions, note the value of the CODECLIMATE_REPO_TOKEN variable.
-* Go back to the Travis CI web site.
-Go to your project, and click on "More Options -> Settings".
-Add the environment variable CODECLIMATE_REPO_TOKEN, and enter the value provided by Code Climate.
-Click on "Add".
+* Go back to your project page at the Solano CI web site.
+Go to the Code Climate Integration tab and submit the environment variable provided by Code Climate.